Sponsor Licence Application Guidance

 Who requires a sponsor licence?

-Employers require a sponsor licence to employ skilled workers from outside the UK.
+Employers require a sponsor licence to employ workers from outside the UK.
 This includes citizens of the EU, Iceland, Liechtenstein, Norway, Switzerland and worldwide.
 The sponsor licence extends to unpaid jobs, including volunteering.

 - People with Irish citizenship